MAGE: All-[MASK] Block Already Knows Where to Look in Block Diffusion LLM: Background

-Fully bidirectional diffusion LLMs recompute the entire sequence at every denoising step, making decoding largely compute-bound.
-To address this inefficiency, prior work has explored approximation-based acceleration methods.
-Some approaches divide the sequence into blocks and cache approximate representations for inactive blocks, recomputing only one active block at a time~\cite{wu2025fastdllmv2, cheng2025sdar}.
-Others identify reusable sparse attention patterns to approximate full attention computation~\cite{wang2025sparsed}.
-While these methods can be applied on-the-fly at inference time, they inevitably introduce approximation errors that may accumulate across denoising steps.
+Diffusion LLMs generate text by iteratively denoising sequences of \texttt{[MASK]} tokens, enabling parallel generation of multiple tokens per forward pass and breaking the left-to-right dependency of autoregressive (AR) models~\citep{nie2025large, ye2025dream7b}.

+\para{Fully Bidirectional Diffusion LLMs} Earlier diffusion LLMs~\citep{nie2025large, ye2025dream7b} apply bidirectional attention over the entire sequence, requiring the entire sequence to be recomputed at every denoising step.
+This design is incompatible with standard KV caching and leads to substantial inference latency~\citep{kim2025beyond}, and also exhibits suboptimal task performance compared to strong AR baselines~\citep{nie2025large, ye2025dream7b}.
+While subsequent works have proposed approximate KV caching schemes to partially mitigate this inefficiency~\citep{wu2025fastdllm, ma2025dkvcache}, such approximations inevitably introduce errors that accumulate across denoising steps.

-More recent work converts bidirectional diffusion models into block diffusion models~\cite{wang2025d2f, kim2025cdlm}, while others adapt pretrained AR models such as Qwen~\cite{yang2025qwen3} into block diffusion models~\cite{wu2025fastdllmv2, cheng2025sdar}.
-These methods enable exact, block-level KV caching without approximation, shifting the primary bottleneck from computation to memory access under modest block sizes (e.g., 32 or fewer).
-As a result, the efficiency of block diffusion models becomes increasingly dominated by KV cache memory access, particularly in long-context scenarios where the cache size grows substantially.
-Our method directly targets this memory bottleneck by introducing sparse attention tailored for Block Diffusion LLMs.
+\para{Block Diffusion LLMs} More recent work departs from bidirectional architectures and instead trains models with block-wise generation in mind.
+Some approaches convert bidirectional diffusion models into block diffusion models~\citep{wang2025d2f, kim2025cdlm}, while the more prevalent approach adapts pretrained AR models into block diffusion models, as exemplified by Fast-dLLM v2~\citep{wu2025fastdllmv2}, SDAR~\citep{cheng2025sdar}, and LLaDA 2.0~\citep{llada2}.
+These models enable \emph{exact}, block-level KV caching without approximation, shifting the primary bottleneck of attention from computation to KV cache memory access.
+As a result, the efficiency of block diffusion LLM inference is increasingly dominated by KV cache memory access, particularly in long-context scenarios where the cache size grows substantially.
+In this work, we focus on Block Diffusion LLMs and directly target this memory bottleneck.